-

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-A first edition, first printing, published by Collins in 1970.
-A near fine book with some spotting to the edge – no inscriptions.
-In a near fine unclipped wrapper with…
+A first edition, first printing, ‘The Silmarillion’ published by George Allen and Unwin in 1977.
+A near fine book without inscriptions.
+In a near fine unclipped wrapper.
+No fading to…

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -